BMW backup camera recall affects nearly every model -- even stepchild Toyota Supra

 As we found in a prior recall involving bad welds, the Japanese sports car's recalls come from BMW since the German company manufactures the car.
 It's not clear how many Supras are involved in the recall, as BMW did not break out how many of each model are part of the recall.

 models may have faulty backup cameras as well, per the documents.
-The and are named in the recall population.
+The Phantom and Cullinan are named in the recall population.

 Since we still live in a world where BMW recalls the Supra, owners will receive notices from the German automaker starting Nov.
 19. BMW owners of the various cars included will also receive notices starting on the same date.
 The only difference between the Supra and Bimmer owners?
 They have different customer service numbers to dial, should they want more information.